TomasHubelbauer/net-ecosystem-review/README.md

 ### Switch to commas only as a separator and delete the semicolon fallback

 This will make the CSVs previewable in GitHub.

+### Make permalink URL fragments work in all browsers

+Some browsers won't scroll to the position of the URL fragment presumably because the data are loaded asynchronously.
+Maybe this is fixable by either straight up resetting the fragment to itself if there was one after the load or by resetting it to a blank string and back to the original value.
+Then the browser should have no trouble navigating to it since the DOM element will already exist.